oscar-foxtrot/MIPT_Algos_cpp/README.md

 # MIPT Algorithms C++

-Ideas from the Algorithms and Data Structures course at MIPT (Moscow Institute of Physics and Technology) implemented
+Ideas from the Algorithms and Data Structures course at MIPT (Moscow Institute of Physics and Technology) implemented (code snippets)